cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### My data-based results are paused at 100% after injection

 This is by design and due to the way data-based searches function.
-This is done to prevent automatically downloading missing files or files that failed rechecking.
+This is done to prevent automatically downloading missing files or files that failed to recheck.
 Until there is a way to guarantee you won't end up downloading extra (not cross-seeding) this is the best solution.

 Alternatively, if you wish for torrents to not inject in a paused state, you can enable `skipRecheck` in the config